qaware/qaware-blog-source/content/posts/binary-data-format-comparison.md

 MicroStream is similar to Kryo, but significantly slower.
 On the other hand, it can even (de-)serialize immutable classes.

 There is no perfect data format.
 It always depends on your use-case, but the comparison should help to point you to the right direction for your individual use-case.

+In our case, we initially started with Parquet, but then moved to SQLite after the analysis.
+We wanted to get rid of the large dependency tree that included several dependencies with security issues raised during the OWASP analysis.
+Additionally, using a database gives us more common and powerful tools for reading and linking the data entities.
+For these advantages we accepted the larger file size.

 Note that all the metrics depend a lot on the actual data, so if you want to find the best data format for your use case, clone the GitHub project and run the benchmark with your own data model.